Personal Injury Settlement Amounts Examples in California

 You deserve more than just the average settlement.
 Let our skilled personal injury attorney in Huntington Beach fight for the maximum compensation for your injuries.

-Many elements influence the final settlement amount in a personal injury case.
-While damages focus on direct losses, these external factors shape the compensation you may receive.
+Many elements affect the final settlement value in a personal injury case.
+While damages focus on covering direct losses, external circumstances and case-specific details also play a major role in shaping the compensation personal injury victims may receive.

-• Pre-existing conditions: If you had prior injuries or medical issues, insurance companies may argue they contributed to your current condition, potentially reducing your payout.
+- Pre-Existing Conditions: If you had medical issues prior to the accident, insurance companies may argue that they contributed to your current condition, potentially lowering compensation.

-• Availability of insurance coverage: The at-fault party’s insurance policy limits how much compensation is available, regardless of your actual damages.
+- Insurance Coverage: The at-fault party’s policy limits may cap how much can be recovered, regardless of actual damages.

-• Statements made after the accident: Anything said to insurance adjusters or posted on social media can be used against you to reduce your claim.
+- Statements and Conduct After the Accident: Anything said to insurance adjusters or posted on social media can be used to weaken your case.

 How to maximize your bodily injury claim settlement